ffpy/port-mux/README.md

 ```

 ## License
-socket-forward is licensed under the Apache License, Version 2.0
+port-mux is licensed under the Apache License, Version 2.0